 What was your perception of autism before you had met my son?

-You always read about the worst, and severe cases and it carries a certain stigma.
+You always read a lot in the media about autism, it carries a certain stigma.

 What is your perception of autism now after meeting my son?

 It changed my life and opened up my eyes.

 What has been the most challenging part of dating someone whose child is autistic, has a chromosome microduplication, and learning differences?

 Giving us a healthy balance of time together and quality time to relax and switch off.